 MRIs or CT scans will provide more detailed information and will help to evaluate soft tissue (muscle, tendons, ligaments, connective tissue) injuries such as fluid in the shoulder, tendonitis and/or tears.

 Arthrogram contrasts are special x-rays that show details of the shoulder capsule, such as a decrease in size (in a normal shoulder the capsule is rounded, but in a frozen shoulder the capsule is squat, square and contracted).

 Blood testing can be done if the doctor suspects the primary reason for your frozen shoulder is a result of a systemic disorder

-In addition to using Ice Packs for swelling and pain minimization, we also recommend Deep Tissue Regeneration Therapy using the T•Shellz Wrap - another innovative pain relief device from MendMeShop - this technology uses harmless electromagnetic energy to gently heat and increase blood flow to the treated area.
+In addition to using Ice Packs for swelling and pain minimization, we also recommend Circulation Boost via the Shoulder T•Shellz Wrap® - another innovative pain relief device from MendMeShop - this wrap will gently heat and increase blood flow to the treated area.

 REMEMBER: If your shoulder is injured and you continue to strain it through exercise, rigid and solid scar tissue will grow in the joint.
 This will cause shoulder movement to ALWAYS hurt, during ANY exercise.
 The growth of scar tissue is NOT GOOD, so if you're suffering from a shoulder injury, it's important to treat it and heal as fast as possible.